Unidata/netcdf/NUG/filters.md

 The netCDF enhanced (aka netCDF-4) library inherits this capability since it depends on the HDF5 library.
 The HDF5 library (1.8.11 and later) supports filters, and netCDF is based closely on that underlying HDF5 mechanism.

+The NCZarr/Zarr implementation also supports filters.
+It utilizes the HDF5-style filters as its implementation, but extends them to support the NumCodecs JSON-based format as an alternate to the HDF5 unsigned integer format.

-Filters assume that a variable has chunking defined and each chunk is filtered before writing and "unfiltered" after reading and before passing the data to the user.
+In all cases, filters assume that a variable has chunking defined and each chunk is filtered before writing and "unfiltered" after reading and before passing the data to the user.

 In the event that multiple filters are defined on a variable, they are applied in first-defined order on writing and on the reverse order when reading.

 The most common kind of filter is a compression-decompression filter, and that is the focus of this document.

-For now, this document is strongly influenced by the HDF5 mechanism.
-When other implementations (e.g. Zarr) support filters, this document will have multiple sections: one for each mechanism.

-# A Warning on Backward Compatibility {#filters_compatibility}

-The API defined in this document should accurately reflect the current state of filters in the netCDF-c library.
-Be aware that there was a short period in which the filter code was undergoing some revision and extension.
-Those extensions have largely been reverted.
-Unfortunately, some users may experience some compilation problems for previously working code because of these reversions.
-In that case, please revise your code to adhere to this document.
-Apologies are extended for any inconvenience.

-A user may encounter an incompatibility if any of the following appears in user code.

-* The function _nc_inq_var_filter_ was returning the error value _NC_ENOFILTER_   if a variable had no associated filters.
-  It has been reverted to the previous case where it returned _NC_NOERR_ and the returned filter id was set to zero if the variable had no filters.
-* The function _nc_inq_var_filterids_ was renamed to _nc_inq_var_filter_ids_.
-* Some auxilliary functions for parsing textual filter specifications have been moved to __netcdf_aux.h__.
-  See <a href="#filters_appendixa">Appendix A</a>.
-* All of the "filterx" functions have been removed.
-This is unlikely to cause problems because they had limited visibility.
-* The undocumented function "nc_filter_remove" no longer exists.

-For additional information, see <a href="#filters_appendixb">Appendix B</a>.
+This document first covers the HDF5-style filters and then the NCZarr-style filters.

 # Enabling A HDF5 Compression Filter {#filters_enable}

 HDF5 supports dynamic loading of compression filters using the following process for reading of compressed data.

 1. Assume that we have a dataset with one or more variables that were compressed using some algorithm.
 How the dataset was compressed will be discussed subsequently.
 2. Shared libraries or DLLs exist that implement the compress/decompress algorithm.
 These libraries have a specific API so that the HDF5 library can locate, load, and utilize the compressor.
 These libraries are expected to installed in a specific directory.

 In order to compress a variable with an HDF5 compliant filter, the netcdf-c library must be given three pieces of information: